The Digital Nomad Hangover

 I used to think this was a phase, something I'd grow out of.
 Now I'm starting to realize this might just be who I am – someone who needs both flexibility and routine.
 Freedom and grounding.

-So here I am about to turn 31, in one of the best cities on the planet, with work I love and friends I cherish, still unable to buy furniture because it feels too permanent.
+So here I am about to turn 31, in one of the best cities on the planet, with work I enjoy and friends I cherish, but still unable to buy furniture because it feels too permanent.
 Still fitting my entire life into suitcases despite having an address that says I'm staying.

 I still haven't booked a return ticket from that flight to Bangkok in October.